-Further east, however, in the Kurdish-administered, US-dominated 30% of Syria east of the Euphrates, the Iranians may find an arena more to their liking.
-Here, a fledgling, US-associated and Kurdish dominated authority rules over a population of about 4 million people, including many Sunni Arabs.
-In this situation, the IRGC’s methods of agitation, assassinations, the fomenting of unrest from below are directly relevant.
+Further east, however, in the Kurdish-administered, US-dominated 30 percent of Syria east of the Euphrates, the Iranians may find an arena more to their liking.
+Here, a fledgling authority rules over a population of about four million people, including many Sunni Arabs.
+In this situation, the IRGC’s methods of agitation, assassinations and the fomenting of unrest from below are directly relevant.

-On April 6, 2018, an IRGC trained tribal militia, Liwa al Baqir, issued a statement calling for jihad against the USA.
-The militia is based on the Baggara tribe, one of the most powerful of the Beduin tribes in eastern Syria.
-A major meeting of tribal leaders from the area convened on June 2 in regime controlled territory, to build support for operations against the US in the area east of the Euphrates.
-In February, a pro-regime group called Popular Resistance in the Eastern Region was established.
+In February 2018, a pro-regime group called Popular Resistance in the Eastern Region was established.
+On April 6, an IRGC-trained tribal militia, Liwa al-Baqir, issued a statement calling for jihad against the United States.
+The militia is made up mostly of members of the Baggara tribe, one of the most powerful of the Beduin tribes in eastern Syria.
+A major meeting of tribal leaders from the area convened on June 2 in regime-controlled territory, its aim to build support for operations against the US in the area east of the Euphrates.

-So far, only minor attacks have taken place but the tempo and extent of these are likely to increase in the period ahead.
-The commitment of the US to this area appears shaky, and it represents an ideal spot for the Iranians to seek both to hit at western personnel and to seek to force the US to shift its policy.
-More broadly, Israeli air action may make the Iranians think twice in terms of deployment of heavy weapons systems in Syria, (such weapons have a large electronic signature and are hence more susceptible to Israeli air attacks.
-But the Iranian project of establishing local client militias and stationing proxy forces on Syria soil remains largely untouched and invulnerable to Israeli air action.
+So far only minor attacks have taken place, but the tempo and extent of these are likely to increase in the period ahead.
+The commitment of the US to this area appears shaky, and it represents an ideal spot for the Iranians both to hit at western personnel and to force the US to shift its policy.
+More broadly, Israeli air action in Syria may make the Iranians think twice in terms of deployment of heavy weapons systems there (such weapons have a large electronic signature and are hence more susceptible to Israeli air attacks).
+But the Iranian initiative of establishing local client militias and stationing proxy forces on Syrian soil remains largely untouched and invulnerable to Israeli air action.

-Similarly, in Iraq, the ongoing coalition negotiations and Iran’s domination of the Popular Mobilization Units and their political iteration the Fatah list offers Teheran ample scope for action.
-Fatah came second in the elections, with 47 seats to 54 for Moqtada al-Sadr’s Sairoon list.
-Much will depend on the nature of the government that will emerge from the 90 day coalition building period now under way.
+Similarly, in Iraq, the ongoing coalition negotiations and Iran’s domination of the Popular Mobilization Units and their political iteration Fatah offers Teheran ample scope for action, as Fatah came in second in the elections, just behind Moqtada al-Sadr’s Sairoon list.
+Much will depend on the nature of the government that will emerge from the ninety-day coalition-building period now under way.

-But whatever coalition emerges, the independent, Iran-controlled, armed element is there to stay in Iraq.
+But whatever coalition emerges, the Iran-controlled, armed element is there to stay in Iraq.
 For Iran, a controlling influence in Iraq is a necessity, not a luxury.
-And with Saudi efforts to build influence in the country under way, this looks set to form a central arena for competition.
+And with Saudi efforts to build influence in the country under way, Iraq is set to form a central arena for competition.

-Again, the evidence of recent years shows that where Iran enjoys an advantage over its rivals in such arenas is in its greater ability to utilize paramilitary and terrorist methods.
+Once again, the evidence of recent years shows that one way Iran enjoys an advantage over its rivals is its greater ability to utilize paramilitary and terrorist methods.
 There are already some indications of possible targeting of elements linked to the Sairoon list.
-Unknown assailants bombed two offices linked to the Sadrists on May 15th.
-One was placed at an office of the Saraya al-Salam, the Sadrist militia.
-The other targeted a religious organization linked to Sadr, Malek al-Ashtar.
+On May 15, 2018, unknown assailants bombed two offices linked to the Sadrists.
+One was placed in an office of the Saraya al-Salam, the Sadrist militia.
+The other targeted a religious organization linked to Sadr, Malek al-Ashtar (a different group from the Bahraini organization noted above).
 In addition, on May 25, a double IED attack on the Iraqi Communist Party’s headquarters in Baghdad took place.
 No group has claimed responsibility for any of these attacks.